unixsurfer/haproxytool/README.rst

         -e, --errors                show last know request and response errors -i, --info                  show haproxy stats
-        -m, --metric                show value of a METRIC -M, --list-metrics          show all metrics
+        -m, --metric                show value of a METRIC -M, --show-metrics          show all metrics
         -o, --options               show value of options that can be changed with '-w' option
         -p, --pids                  show PIDs of HAProxy processes